 This project remediated the Liberty St Bridge, the Coastline Drive Bridge, the former county courthouse parking deck and part of the Northbank Riverwalk.

 Located on the south side of West Forsyth Street between Main and Laura streets, the VyStar Parking Garage provides parking for the 1,000 employees VyStar Credit Union relocated to its headquarters campus Downtown, the nearby Barnett and future Laura Street Trio projects and the general public.
 The seven-story, 280,804 square-foot parking garage provides 807 parking spaces as well as 13,169 square feet of ground-floor retail space.

-Designed by Dasher Hurst Architects, the project will be built by Danis Construction.
+Designed by Dasher Hurst Architects, the project was built by Danis Construction.

 Jacksonville’s largest credit union relocated its headquarters and 1,000 employees Downtown in 2019.
 VyStar Credit Union purchased the 23-story high-rise at 76 S. Laura Street and adjacent garage for $59 million in July 2018 and purchased the neighboring seven-story 100 W. Bay Building for $5 million in February 2019.
 The credit union infused more than $15 million in renovations into 100 W. Bay, with retailers Bread & Board Provisions and Peterbrooke Chocolatier located on the first floor.
 In addition, the credit union worked with Art Republic to install public art throughout its parking garage and plans to create pop-up experiences in its alleyway.
 Vystar was also the successful bidder to acquire a City parcel located at the corner of Forsyth and Main and on which the company plans to build a parking garage with associated retail.